Seth Goldman, MD

 Collapse Overview

 Seth Goldman is a Clinical Professor at the University of California, San Francisco.
-He also serves as the Informatics Director for Technology Integration and Digital Health in the Office of Health Informatics for the San Francisco Department of Public Health (SFDPH).
+He also serves as the Informatics Director for Inpatient Services, Digital Collaboration and Technology Integration in the Office of Health Informatics for the San Francisco Department of Public Health (SFDPH).
 As a board certified, technology-focused Medical Informaticist, he focuses on the integration of established and emerging information technologies with clinical practice.
-His current work brings biomedical devices into modern clinical communication and workflows to improve patient care in the acute, ambulatory and long term care settings.
-He also oversees Clinical Decision Support in Epic and Enterprise Communication and Collaboration initiatives for the SFDPH.
+His current work focuses on implementing a unified communications platform across acute care settings, and supporting process improvement across acute, ambulatory and long term care settings.
+He also oversees Clinical Decision Support in Epic and the Technology Solutions and Standards committee for the SFDPH.

 He provides direct patient care and consultation as a hospitalist at Zuckerberg San Francisco General Hospital in the Division of Hospital Medicine.
 His clinical interests include working with the under-served and improving clinical communication.